EB-2 – Advanced Degree Professional

 Under normal circumstances, employers are required to first obtain labor certification (PERM) from the United States Department of Labor for the applicant.
 Once labor certification has been obtained, applicants (except those from China and India) have normally been allowed to file their application and petition without having to further wait for numerical availability.
 This immediate availability is expected to continue for applicants from most countries.

 Under the derivative status of this visa, the children and spouse of the primary beneficiary will be eligible to obtain green cards that will allow them to enter and remain in the United States.
 Children must be under the age of 21 and unmarried to be eligible under this derivative status.

 At the Law Office of William Jang, PLLC, our Austin immigration attorneys charge the following in attorney’s fees when filing from within the United States at the U.S. Citizenship and Immigration Services (USCIS)(please take a moment to look over this disclaimer), in addition to the filing fee that is currently charged by the USCIS to apply for this visa status:

 - The cost to advertise this position (this is variable)

 - $3,000 to cover attorney’s fees for the main beneficiary

 - $700 to cover the filing fee for the main petition with the USCIS

 - $2,000 to cover attorney’s fees for the main beneficiary (including his or her immediate family)

 - $1,225 to cover each person, or $750 for each person under the age of 14)

-If you plan on applying for this EB-2 visa status, the Austin immigration attorneys at the William Jang, PLLC, have the experience and resources you will need to ensure that your application is as complete as possible.
+If you plan on applying for this EB-2 visa status, the Austin immigration attorneys at the Law Office of William Jang, PLLC, have the experience and resources you will need to ensure that your application is as complete as possible.
 To discuss the particulars of your situation with one of our Austin attorneys, please call our Austin offices at today.